Active Debris Removal · LEO 500–800 km

 we all depend on.

-Waypoint Dynamics builds small, reusable servicers that rendezvous with derelict satellites and rocket bodies, capture them, and put them on a reentry trajectory — then recover and do it again.
+Waypoint Dynamics is developing small, reusable servicers that rendezvous with derelict satellites and rocket bodies, capture them, and put them on a reentry trajectory — then recover and do it again.
 We are a mission services company, built by operators, for the regime where debris is no longer optional to ignore.

 SCROLL · WPD-0001